 After subbing in various schools for one semester, I team-taught Kindergarten at Dutton Christian for one semester.
-I have been teaching 7th and 8th grade language arts at Dutton Christian since 2004.
+I have been teaching 8th grade language arts at Dutton Christian since 2004.

 I am married to Ken who grew up in Highland, Indiana and also attended Kuyper College.
 He owns his own construction business.
 We have two daughters, Maya and Madison, and a son, Preston.
 I love being a part of this community both as a teacher and as a parent.

 Why I became a Christian school teacher

 I appreciate my Christian school upbringing immensely.
 Several teachers that I had affected me in many positive ways.
 I have always loved kids and teaching.
 So to be able to impact students in a classroom is a very exciting calling that I feel privileged to do at Dutton Christian.